rollbar/rollbar.js/README.md

 ## Quick start

 __Note__: This notifier is in beta.
-For previous, stable versions see the [v0.10.8](https://github.com/rollbar/rollbar.js/releases/tag/v0.10.8) release.
+For a stable version see the [v0.10.8](https://github.com/rollbar/rollbar.js/releases/tag/v0.10.8) release.

 Copy-paste the following code into the ```<head>``` of every page you want to monitor.
 It should be as high as possible, before any other ```<script>``` tags.